 Bowlers revive West Indies in Bangladesh Test

-CHITTAGONG, Bangladesh (AFP)— The West Indies claimed three quick wickets in the second innings to restore some parity in the first Test against Bangladesh in Chittagong on Friday.
+CHITTAGONG, Bangladesh (AFP) — The West Indies claimed three quick wickets in the second innings to restore some parity in the first Test against Bangladesh in Chittagong yesterday.

-The Windies, after losing the last five wickets for only six runs after Kraigg Brathwaite smashed 76 and Jermaine Blackwood added 68, hit back almost immediately through spinner Rahkeem Cornwall.
+The Windies, following the loss of the last five wickets for only six runs after Kraigg Brathwaite smashed 76 and Jermaine Blackwood added 68, hit back almost immediately through spinner Rahkeem Cornwall.

 The right arm off-break removed opener Tamim Iqbal and one-down Najmul Hossain for ducks in the second over of the innings before Shannon Gabriel bounced out other opener Shadman Islam for five runs.